bmoreonrails/rails_tutorial/_chapters/chapter_06.md

 {% endhighlight %}
 {% endsteps %}

-{% steps %}
-{% list %}
+{% aside %}
+### Where are my changes?!

-  1. Nothing happened, right?
+Nothing happened, right?

 Go to [http://localhost:3000/books/1](http://localhost:3000/books/1), and make sure to refresh the page.

 Your change is there!

 Don't believe me?
 Try making another change?

-  1. How are changes happening when it looks like the form isn't being submitted?
+How are changes happening when it looks like the form isn't being submitted?

 The form is being submitted to the `BooksController` `update` method, and the requested changes are being made to the book.
 But that's where the `update` method ends.
 It looks like nothing happened because there's no visual queue that something happened.

-  1. After a book is updated, let's redirect to that book's details.
+After a book is updated, let's redirect to that book's details.
 That way, we can see the changes.
+{% endaside %}

+{% steps %}
+{% list %}
-      Add the end of the `BooksController` `update` method, add the following line:
+  1. At the end of the `BooksController` `update` method, add the following line:

       ```ruby
       redirect_to book_path(book)